Your Right for Information

 About Completing an Advance Directive, Living Will, Or Power Of Attorney For Health Care

 You have the right to make decisions about your medical care.
 You have the right to accept or refuse medical or surgical treatment.
 You have the right to plan and direct the types of health care you may get in the future if you become unable to express your wishes.
 You can let your doctor know about your wishes by completing an advance directive, living will, or power of attorney for health care.
-Contact your doctor for more information.
+Contact your doctor for more info.

 You have the right to file a grievance with the DHS Division of Quality Assurance if your advance directive, living will, or power of attorney wishes are not followed.
 You may request help in filing a grievance.